skeeto/race64/README.md

-# Race64: The World's Fastest Base64 Encoder / Decoder
+# Race64: high performance base64 encoder and decoder

 Race64 is a multi-threaded command line program that encodes and decodes Base64 as fast as possible.
 The interface is similar to `base64` in GNU